Crypto-Cat/cryptocat-gitbook/2024/intigriti_24/warmup/rigged_slot_machine1/rigged_slot_machine1.md

 Flag: `INTIGRITI{ju57_l1k3_7h47_y0u_4r3_4_m1ll10n41r3!}`

-Note: I have to apologise to some players here.
+I have to apologise to some players here.
 After the event I helped debug a players script and it turns out I didn't leave enough time for those really far from the server (India, Australia etc) with poor connections.
 I _should_ of tested my solution with a VPN connected in various countries before the event, it didn't occur to me but I know for next time! 💜

 [Someone](https://www.linkedin.com/in/gonçalo-melo-6485592a0) found a nice unintended that works on Rigged slot 1.
 Using careful timing, you could predict the "random" seed and therefore the outcome of each bet 🧠 Check out the [writeup](https://xstf.pt/2024-11-16-RiggedSlotMachine1) 😎